Fifth inmate recaptured and a maintenance worker arrested days after breakout at New Orleans jail

 Corey Boyd, 19, was arrested Tuesday, days after he and nine other men escaped the Orleans Justice Center Friday.
 The breakout has left New Orleans on high alert — with members of the district attorney’s staff fleeing for their safety — and local and state officials investigating how an escape could have happened.
 All five inmates were arrested in New Orleans.

-Earlier Tuesday, Sterling Williams, a maintenance worker with the Orleans Parish Sheriff’s Office, was arrested for “willfully and maliciously” assisting with the escape, according to a search warrant affidavit.
+Earlier Tuesday, Sterling Williams, a maintenance worker with the Orleans Parish Sheriff’s Office, was arrested for “willfully and maliciously” assisting with the escape, according to an arrest warrant affidavit.

 He was charged with one count of malfeasance in office and 10 counts of principal to simple escape.
 His bond was set at $1.1 million, $100,000 for each charge he is facing, Louisiana Attorney General Liz Murrill said in a social media post.